-37 CHAPTER 679

-1 HOUSING APPEALS BOARD 2 679:1 Board Established.
-There is hereby established a housing appeals board, hereinafter 3 referred to as the board, which shall be composed of 3 members who shall individually and collectively be learned and experienced in questions of land use law or housing development or both.
-4 5 At least one member shall be an attorney licensed to practice law in the state of New Hampshire, and at least one member shall be either a professional engineer or land surveyor.
-The members of 6 7 the board shall be full-time employees and shall not engage in any other employment, 8 appointments, or duties during their terms that is in conflict with their duties as members of the 9 board.
-10 679:2 Appointment; Term; Chair.
-The members of the board shall be appointed by the supreme 11 court and commissioned by the governor for a term of 5 years and until their successors are 12 appointed and qualified; provided, however, that any vacancy on the board shall be filled for the 13 unexpired term.
+5 679:2 Appointment; Term; Chair.
+The members of the board shall be appointed by the supreme 6 court and commissioned by the governor for a term of 5 years and until their successors are 7 appointed and qualified; provided, however, that any vacancy on the board shall be filled for the 8 unexpired term.
 The initial members of the board shall serve staggered terms of 3, 4, and 5 years.
-14 The supreme court shall designate one member as chair to serve in that capacity for the duration of 15 his or her term.
-16 679:3 Removal.
-Any member may be removed by the same authority for inefficiency, neglect of 17 duty, or malfeasance in office; but, before removal, the member shall be furnished with a copy of the 18 charges and have an opportunity to be heard in defense.
-19 679:4 Compensation.
-Each member of the board shall receive the annual salary prescribed by 20 RSA 94:1-a and reasonable expenses, including transportation, subject to the approval of the 21governor and council.
-22 679:5 Authority; Duties.
-23 I. It shall be the duty of the board and it shall have power and authority to hear and affirm, 24reverse, or modify, in whole or in part, appeals of final decisions of municipal boards, committees, 25and commissions regarding questions of housing and housing development.
-This includes, but is 26 not limited to: 27(a) Planning board decisions on subdivisions or site plans.
-28(b) Board of adjustment decisions on variances, special exceptions, administrative 29 appeals, and ordinance administration.
-30 (c) The use of innovative land use controls.
-31 (d) Growth management controls and interim growth management controls.
-32 (e) Decisions of historic district commissions, heritage commissions, and conservation 33 commissions.
+9 The supreme court shall designate one member as chair to serve in that capacity for the duration of 10 his or her term.

+11 679:3 Removal.
+Any member may be removed by the same authority for inefficiency, neglect of 12 duty, or malfeasance in office; but, before removal, the member shall be furnished with a copy of the 13 charges and have an opportunity to be heard in defense.

+14 679:4 Compensation.
+Each member of the board shall receive the annual salary prescribed by 15 RSA 94:1-a and reasonable expenses, including transportation, subject to the approval of the 16 governor and council.

+17 679:5 Authority; Duties.

+I. It shall be the duty of the board and it shall have power and authority to hear and affirm, reverse, or modify, in whole or in part, appeals of final decisions of municipal boards, committees, and commissions regarding questions of housing and housing development.
+This includes, but is not limited to:

-(g) Matters subject to the board's authority may include mixed-use combinations of residential and nonresidential uses.
-Such different uses may occur on separate properties, provided such properties are all part of a common scheme of development.
+(a) Planning board decisions on subdivisions or site plans.

+(b) Board of adjustment decisions on variances, special exceptions, administrativeappeals, and ordinance administration.

+(c) The use of innovative land use controls.

+(d) Growth management controls and interim growth management controls.

+(e) Decisions of historic district commissions, heritage commissions, and conservationcommissions.